AshiInSun/PKS_method/doc/source/usage.rst

 Usage
 =====

-- The *kedgeswap* package builds tools to generate random graphs picked uniformly given certain constraints (simple graph with fixed degree sequence, directed simple graph with fixed degree sequence, simple graph with fixed joint degree matrix ...).
+- The **kedgeswap** package builds tools to generate random graphs picked uniformly given certain constraints (simple graph with fixed degree sequence, directed simple graph with fixed degree sequence, simple graph with fixed joint degree matrix ...).

 Input Format
 ------------

-- This package takes as input a simple graph as a space separated edge list:
+- This package takes as input a simple graph as an edge list (one line corresponds to an edge, two nodes are seperated by a space or tabulation):

    | 1 2
    | 3 5